kapowaz/kap-legends/docs/README.md

-The KAP Legend System is a versatile and modern set of keycap legends in the cylindrical ‘Cherry’ keycap profile for creating doubleshot keycaps, designed by [kapowaz][kapowaz] and manufactured by [Keyreative][keyreative].
+The KAP Legend System is a versatile and modern set of keycap legends in the cylindrical ‘Cherry’ keycap profile for creating doubleshot keycaps, designed by [kapowaz][kapowaz] and manufactured by [Big Cat][xbigcat], in partnership with [Keyreative][keyreative].
 This Designers’ Guide is for anyone who is interested in creating and selling keycap sets using these legends.

 - [Available Resources](#available-resources)
   - [Kit Templates](#kit-templates)